thoroughgood/Tutor-Website/README.md

 ### Running the server
 To run the development server use npm run dev.
 To build and start a production instance of the server run npm run build followed by npm run start.
 Note that during the build process all files must be linted according to .eslintrc.json.

-## Makefile
-Once all environment variables have been created (frontend and backend).
-The application can be run using `make` in the root project directory.
-Example environemnt variables are provided in `frontend/.env.local.example` and `backend/.env.example`

 ## Deployed project